 In reading customer reviews, we noticed that pilling and shedding were common complaints.
 Because of the napping process, Maher told us, all flannel will pill.
 And some fibers will become loose, causing extra lint in the dryer.
 The effect is amplified on sheets because people toss and turn at night, which creates more friction on the surface.
 A better-quality flannel will have less shedding and pilling.

 When searching for sheets to test, we looked at the brands that performed well in our main sheet guide to see if any of them offered flannel sheets.
 We informally polled friends about their favorite flannel sheets and looked closely at customer reviews on the sites of major retailers, including Bed Bath & Beyond, Costco, Eddie Bauer, Garnet Hill, Lands’ End, L.L.Bean, Target, and The Company Store.
 Flannel sheets are a particularly seasonal item, and many of the budget retailers weren’t carrying them when we started testing.
 We tried only sheets that are available year round.
-(We’ll be testing some of the cheaper, seasonal sets this fall.)

 For testing, we measured the sheets out of the package, washed them, dried them, and remeasured them to account for any shrinkage.
 We examined the seams to check for sturdiness, and we compared the feel of each set of sheets, noting which sheets were rough, dense, or extra soft.
 We spent a night sleeping naked on each set with the air conditioning at 68 degrees, the same conditions we used for testing in our guide to comforters.
 This was a necessary step to gauge warmth, since we were testing flannel sheets in July.
 We noted which sheets felt heavy to sleep under, which sheets allowed for natural movement in the night, and which sheets kept us warm without making us sweat.
 After a wash and a night’s sleep, we also checked each set to see if any pilling had started from the natural friction that comes with normal use.

 For its very reasonable price, we think the L.L.Bean Ultrasoft Comfort Flannel Sheet Set is the best flannel sheet set for most people.
 We did try softer sets, but the Ultrasoft sheets were among the plushest and the least expensive.
 They’re constructed really well, and in our tests they shrank less than others.
 And unlike some of the other sheets we tried, these never made us sweat or feel overly constricted.
-They also come with an unbeatable lifetime guarantee.
+They also come with an unbeatable satisfaction guarantee.

 The L.L.Bean Ultrasoft sheets were fuzzier and much softer than the more expensive Garnet Hill Signature Flannel Bedding and Lands’ End 6oz Flannel Sheet Set.
 Only two sets we tried were softer (our upgrade pick, the L.L.Bean Premium Supima set, and The Company Store’s Velvet Flannel Bedding).
 L.L.Bean doesn’t specify what kind of cotton the Ultrasoft set is made from (as it does with the Premium Supima set), but the company does state that all of its flannel is made in Portugal with long-staple cotton.
 The longer cotton fibers mean these pieces are less prone to pilling at the surface than cheaper flannel made with lower-quality cotton.